EdiWang/Edi.WordFilter/README.md

 ## Usage

 **1.Prepare a text file with banned words, for example splitted by "|".
 Like this:**

 ```
 fuck|shit|ass
 ```

-Because I still want to live, I can't give you the entire keywords list, sorry for that.
+Because I still want to live in China, I can't give you the entire keywords list, sorry for that.

 **2.Install from NuGet:**

 ```
 Install-Package Edi.WordFilter
 ```

 **3.Use it like this:**

 ```
 var wordFilterDataFilePath = $"{AppDomain.CurrentDomain.GetData(Constants.DataDirectory)}\\BannedWords.txt";

+// or `var maskWordFilter = new TrieTreeWordFilter(wordFilterDataFilePath);`
 var maskWordFilter = new HashTableWordFilter(wordFilterDataFilePath);

 username = maskWordFilter.FilterContent(username);
 commentContent = maskWordFilter.FilterContent(commentContent);
 ```